Global CxO Leadership Pioneering Finance-IT-Risk Management Practices™

 Instead of remaining stuck in the

-obsolescent paradigm of 'IT' "for managing 'data' and 'information'", this digital IT and Cyber Research enterprise represented a significant departure in the early 1990s from the prevailing textbook focus of most information and systems related academic views by
+obsolescent paradigm of 'IT' "for managing 'data' and 'information'", this digital Finance-IT-Risk Management enterprise represented a significant departure in the early 1990s from the prevailing textbook focus of most information and systems related academic views by

 its pragmatic and realistic choice to focus on managing what [we believe] really matters - change, uncertainty, and complexity.
 On the dawn of the global financial crisis, our long-term perspective on radical discontinuous change events was brought into mainstream focus in terms of extreme events and ‘black swans’ more than a decade after we published original influential applied research and academic research on this subject.
-Related research published across multiple influential books, and, journal and conference papers underlying this paradigm was influenced by the thinking of founding philosophers of Information Systems and Operations Research such as Charles West Churchman (PhD advisor of Russell L. Ackoff), Russell L. Ackoff (who was coincidentally the PhD advisor of the PhD advisor of this research venture's founder), Jay W. Forrester, Herbert A. Simon, and, Norbert Wiener; computer scientists such as Claude Shannon; information theorists such as Benoît Mandelbrot, economists and complexity theorists of self-adaptive complex systems at the Santa Fe Institute such as Brian Arthur, and John Holland (the father of genetic algorithms); and, strategists such as Chris Argyris and Steven Kerr, CLO and Vice President of leadership development at GE and subsequently CLO and Managing Director at Goldman Sachs.
+Related research published across multiple influential books, and, journal and conference papers underlying this paradigm was influenced by the thinking of founding philosophers of Information Systems and Operations Research such as Charles West Churchman (PhD advisor of Russell L. Ackoff), Russell L. Ackoff (who was PhD advisor of ex-USAF and ex-AFIT Top-10 MIS Founder and Information Technology Strategy Pioneer University Professor Dr. William R. King, the PhD advisor of this research venture's founder), Jay W. Forrester, Herbert A. Simon, and, Norbert Wiener; computer scientists such as Claude Shannon; information theorists such as Benoît Mandelbrot, economists and complexity theorists of self-adaptive complex systems at the Santa Fe Institute such as Brian Arthur, and John Holland (the father of genetic algorithms); and, strategists such as Chris Argyris and Steven Kerr, CLO and Vice President of leadership development at GE and subsequently CLO and Managing Director at Goldman Sachs.
 The original concept of the real-life instantiation of the forerunner of FinRM™ as “The Knowledge Creating Company™” was influenced by the book of the same name by Ikujiro Nonaka.

 Beyond Systems Failures from Uncertainty-Complexity